marijnh/Eloquent-JavaScript/20_node.md

 {{index "readFileSync function"}}

-Doing this synchronously, with `readFileSync`, is more straightforward, but if you use `fs/promises` again to get promise-returning functions and write an `async` function, the code looks similar.
+Doing this synchronously, with `readFileSync`, is more straightforward, but if you use `fs.promises` again to get promise-returning functions and write an `async` function, the code looks similar.